 According to the National Safety Council, employees should know:

 Make sure supervisors and managers know the company’s current drug-free workplace and drug-testing policies and any updates as they are made.
 Train them to recognize the potential signs of drug impairment, and the proper steps to take if they suspect an employee is impaired.
-This includes keeping naloxone on-site and training employees to use it if they suspect someone is experiencing an overdose.
-Naloxone is a Food and Drug Administration approved medication designed to reverse an opioid overdose while you wait for emergency medical help to arrive.

 Employee Assistance Programs (EAPs) are programs that offer employees up to three confidential counseling sessions on a wide range of health issues.
 Also, consider offering health benefits that provide comprehensive coverage for substance use disorders, including aftercare and counseling.

 Download and print Dose of Reality materials specially designed for the Florida business community.